 Of course, some people have more complicated financial pictures.
 If you work on commission or receive bonuses as part of your compensation, the answer isn’t as clear-cut.
 It may be easier to meet your goals by depositing a percentage of your income rather than a dollar amount.
 It may take a little trial and error to get it right, but starting and funding sinking accounts for unexpected expenses can make managing your finances much less stressful.

 Need help managing your finances?
-Personal Capital provides a free budgeting tool, net worth tracker, investment analysis and more!
+Empower provides a free budgeting tool, net worth tracker, investment analysis and more!